 Steve chaired both the Federal Bar Association’s Securities Law Section, and the DC Bar’s Corporation, Finance and Securities Law Section.
 He testified twice before the U.S. House of Representatives on SEC issues during the financial crisis, regularly speaks on securities law panels, is quoted in the national business news media, and appears on business television and radio programs.
 He writes on securities topics, including a scholarly article “Insider Trading: Where Is the Line?” in the Columbia Business Law Review that was favorably reviewed in The Economist magazine in 2014.
 He has repeatedly guest-taught securities law classes at Columbia and Georgetown in recent years.

-Successfully defended the nation’s leading self-directed IRA custodian at a two-week trial before an SEC ALJ resulting in a decision dismissing all charges, and then obtained a unanimous decision by the SEC Commissioners affirming this trial win on expanded grounds, 2017 WL 4335067 (Sept.
+Successfully defended the nation’s leading self-directed IRA custodian at a two-week trial before an SEC ALJ resulting in a decision dismissing all charges, and then obtained a unanimous decision by the SEC Commissioners affirming this trial win on expanded grounds.
+Matter of Equity Trust Company, 2017 WL 4335067 (Sept.
 28, 2017).

 Currently representing clients in initial coin offering and cryptocurrency investigations by SEC Enforcement, and in an SEC investigation of cyber breach at a broker-dealer.